Aliases for AP1G2 Gene

 GeneCards Summary for AP1G2 Gene

 AP1G2 (Adaptor Related Protein Complex 1 Gamma 2 Subunit) is a Protein Coding gene.
-Among its related pathways are Lysosome and CTLA4 Signaling.
+Diseases associated with AP1G2 include Cardiac Arrest and Long Qt Syndrome 1.
+Among its related pathways are CTLA4 Signaling and Clathrin derived vesicle budding.
 GO annotations related to this gene include binding and protein transporter activity.
-An important paralog of this gene is AP4E1.
+An important paralog of this gene is AP1G1.

 UniProtKB/Swiss-Prot for AP1G2 Gene

 May function in protein sorting in late endosomes or multivesucular bodies (MVBs).
 Involved in MVB-assisted maturation of hepatitis B virus (HBV).